LeoGrin/TDA/README.md

 # TDA

-Repository for the Topological Data Analysis course from Ecole polytechnique.
+Repository for my projects for the Topological Data Analysis course from Ecole polytechnique.